automata-network/docs/docs/mev/solutions/faas-or-meva.md

 **Implementation on Layer 2**

 It is possible to enshrine this MEVA contract directly on layer 1 (L1) blockchain consensus protocols.
-However, it is also possible to non-invasively add this mechanism in layer 2 (L2) and use it to manage Optimistic Rollup transaction ordering.
+However, it is also possible to non-invasively add this mechanism in layer 2 (L2) and use it to manage Optimistic Rollup transactio ordering.
 In L2, L1 miners are repurposed and utilized as block proposers.
-MEVA contract is implemented and designated a single sequencer at a time
+MEVA contract is implemented and designated a single sequencer at a time.

 **<u>Links</u>**